JAORMX/deet.blog/content/posts/day-15-let-s-et-social.md

 ![](/images/20200719_171423.jpg)

 The little grass area was so much fun for Deet!
-And she became very playfu and she seemed to have a great time.
+And she became very playful and she seemed to have a great time.
 And no wonder - the sun was shining,  there was doggy ice-cream and friendly people around.

 ![](/images/20200719_173055.jpg)![](/images/img_20200719_175858.jpg)

 The leash biting is still a problem.
-We have tried many things: to associate the biting to her toy, stop playing if she bites the leash and continue when she doesn't bite it anymore..
-Buuut if she is in a playful mode, she always starts it again and again.
-Still need to work on that!
+We have tried many things: to associate the biting to her toy, stop playing if she bites the leash, and continues when she doesn't bite it anymore...
+But if she is in a playful mode, she always starts it again and again.
+We still need to work on that!

-The cutest moment was, when a little (1-2 years old) girl game with her mom to see Deet.
-They asked if the girl could pet Deet.
-I told yes but she might be little shy.
+The cutest moment was when a little (1-2 years old) girl game with her mom to see Deet.
+They asked if the girl could pet Deet and we said yes even if Deet might be a little shy.
 "So is she", the mom told.
-After that we were watching how these two shy creatures were staring each others for several minutes and trying to gain courage.
+After that, we were watching how these two shy creatures were staring at each other for several minutes and trying to gain courage.
 After some time "pop" the little girl touched Deet's nose and they both took a little shy step back.
-It was an amazing moment and we all left smile on our face.
-So well behaved Deet <3
+It was an amazing moment and we all left a smile on our face.
+Deet is so well behaved! <3

 ![](/images/20200719_195341.jpg)

-On our way home we stopped for a pint with our friend to a beer garden, near to our home.
+On our way home we stopped for a pint with our friend at a beer garden near to our home.
 The place wasn't crowded but there were some people and some background music.
-It took some minutes for Deet to get to used to it but when she found her own spot, she ate and fell asleep (!?).
+It took some minutes for Deet to get used to it but when she found her own spot, she ate and fell asleep (!?).
 We took the table in the corner so she could also see all the time what is going on in the area.

 ### Helsinki - such a dog friendly city!

-We knew that Helsinki is quite an open minded city when it comes to dogs.
+We knew that Helsinki is quite an open-minded city when it comes to dogs.
 But it has been fantastic!
-People bring water to the dogs and most of the places they have own cups for the dogs.
+People bring water to the dogs and most of the places they have their own cups for the dogs.
 When you walk with the dog, people come to talk to you, smile when you walk by and start randomly to talk very cute things to your dog.
 People are super friendly and it feels great!

-### Back to home
+### Back home

-We have been surprised how well she walks with the leash.
+We have been surprised about how well she walks with the leash.
 Usually there is no problem at all.
-In some point, we will teach her taking more contact while walking but I bet it might be pretty easy because even now, she looks us every now and then while we walk.
+At some point, we will teach her taking more contact while walking but I bet it might be pretty easy because even now, she looks us every now and then while we walk.

 ![](/images/20200719_211155.jpg)